To start accepting cryptocurrency payments you need to create a request for payment, also known as a charge.

 Once a payment has been sent, we update your Dashboard with the payment information.
-To get more information about the payment, simply retrieve the charge by supplying the unique charge code that was returned when the charge was created.
+To get more information about the payment, simply retrieve the charge by supplying the UUID that was returned when the charge was created.

 Here’s an example of retrieving a charge:

-charge object is returned with specific information about the payment including, but not limited to, the transaction hash and the number of confirmations that have been received.
+charge object is returned with specific information about the payment including, but not limited to, the transaction hash and status.
 Learn more.

 Was this helpful?